-Breast cancer cell lines MCF-7, which had been already proven to overexpress the miR-155.
-The small molecule inhibition of the overexpressed miRNAs including the miR-155, let-7c, miR-99a, miR-125b-2 accompanied with the double-verified upregulation of downstream proteins were briefly discussed.
+Here we have explained the most recent and creative studies performed in this field where the small molecule inhibition of the overexpressed miRNAs including the miR-155, let-7c, miR-99a, miR-125b-2 accompanied with the double-verified upregulation of downstream proteins were briefly discussed.
 Nevertheless, lacking both in-vitro and in-vivo pharmacological inhibition of these miRNAs on chromosome 21 whose mechanism of action are being tailored to a DS model, challenges the translatability of this approach.